 This document does not describe how to configure the Sitecore Email Experience Manager.
-For more information, see the Sitecore Email Campaign Manager documentation.
+For more information, see the the Sitecore Email Campaign Manager documentation.

-2. Sitecore Install Framework
+2. Sitecore Installation Framework

-Before you can install Sitecore Experience Platform, you must set up Sitecore Install Framework (SIF).
+Before you can install Sitecore Experience Platform, you must set up Sitecore Installation Framework (SIF).